emmyoat/BUILDH3R_JUNE_/README.md

 - getTotalMessages returns the number of messages stored in the smart contract.
 - getLastMessage returns the last message sent.

- Then we enter a name for the project and you will see the contract in the code editor and click on “Deploy” to trigger the smart contract compilation and deployment.
+ Then i enter a name for the project and clicked on “Deploy” to trigger the smart contract compilation and deployment.
 ![ZeekMessage](https://github.com/emmyoat/BUILDH3R_JUNE_/assets/120312489/206d6cf9-c7c6-42d6-a8d5-1b6590fc7dd8)
-Once compiled sign the transaction with your wallet and wait until it's processed.
+Once compiled i sign the transaction with your wallet and wait until it's processed.
 The “Write Functions” section contains the form to interact with the sendMessage function.
 Write a message, click the “Run” button and confirm the transaction in your wallet.
 You’ll see that the getTotalMessages is updated to 1 and getLastMessage returns the message you just sent.

 ![ZeekMessage2](https://github.com/emmyoat/BUILDH3R_JUNE_/assets/120312489/e0c804d7-1f8e-4aab-8994-87b114f1c77a)

 ## Check the contract in explorer
-Copy the smart contract address from Atlas/Remix and search it via the zkSync Sepolia Testnet explorer.
-You’ll see the contract has a transaction from the message you just sent.
+I copied the smart contract address from Atlas/Remix and searched it via the zkSync Sepolia Testnet explorer.
+I saw a transaction from the message i sent.
 ![CA](https://github.com/emmyoat/BUILDH3R_JUNE_/assets/120312489/51e1c61c-7b9a-46fb-be86-2484d7391bcb)

 # **Create an ERC20 token**